dokku/dokku/docs/configuration-management.md

 # Configuration management

 Typically an application will require some configuration to run properly.
 Dokku supports application configuration via environment variables.
-Environment variables may contain private data, such as passwords or API keys, so it is not recommend to store them in your application's repository.
+Environment variables may contain private data, such as passwords or API keys, so it is not recommended to store them in your application's repository.

 The `config` plugin provides the following commands to manage your variables: